COG-UK/docs/ena_consensus.md

 ## What will be uploaded?

 Unlike GISAID which only receives High QC PASS seqeunces, ENA/INSDC will receive all Basic QC PASS sequences for deposition.
-Sequences will only be uploaded if:

-* The site has opted-in and provided the relevant authorship information
-* The sequence has non-empty, non-default entries for `bioinfo_pipe_name` and `bioinfo_pipe_version`
-* The raw reads BAM has been deposited into ENA (this should happen but there are rare cases where the upload files that need manual intervention)

-As of May 2021, we are currently uploading prospective data.
-Existing sequences will need the bioinformatics fields backfilled to be eligible for upload and we will work on a solution for this.

 ## What if I have bad data?